-The first thing you should do to help overcome the decline in organic reach is by understanding how the algorithms of each social media platform you’re using work.
+The second thing you should do to help overcome the decline in organic reach is by understanding how the algorithms of each social media platform you’re using work.

 At a basic level, social media algorithms use three main principles to deliver the most relevant content to the feeds of its users.
 These are:

 Recency – How long ago your post was published

 Relevancy – How relevant the content of the posts are to your followers

 Engagement – How your audience engages with your posts in the form of likes, comments, shares and clickthroughs